mmerlyn/tomato-prices/README.md

 1. monthly_tomato_home - Home page that takes in user inputs Month, Market Area, Average Tonnes per month for that market
 2. tomato_result - Displays the predicted values

-## How It Works
+## Working

 - **Data Preprocessing:** Cleaned and aggregated supply and price data on a monthly basis.
 - **Model Training:** Used Gradient Boosting to predict price from features like month, supply (tonnes), and market location.
+- **Visualization:** Insightful plots help understand seasonal and regional price trends.
 - **Web Interface:** Built with Flask.
 Users input month, market, and average tonnes — the app returns a predicted price.
-- **Visualization:** Insightful plots help understand seasonal and regional price trends.

 ## 🛠 Technologies Used